I'm just waiting for something to exit the printer.

 They are very much concerned that the rage and anger is not understood, is not felt by the people in Washington who are doing all this.

-Uh they don't understand that not every American hates CEOs, that not every American hates business, that not every American wants these people in jail and frog marched out of the building.
+They don't understand that not every American hates CEOs, that not every American hates business, that not every American wants these people in jail and frog-marched out of the building, that this is not what the role of government is.

-They don't understand that uh the liberal elites in Washington and Obama do not understand that most Americans do not run around with hatred in their hearts about the institutions of America.
+They don't understand that the liberal elites in Washington and Obama do not understand that most Americans do not run around with hatred in their hearts about the institutions of America.

 They're underestimating the intelligence of the average American.

-This is it's just a trickle right now.
+It's just a trickle right now.

 It's just a couple of people that are starting to worry.

-And I they're they're they're they're right about that.
+And they're right about that.

-There is there is a tremendous amount of uh of anger and rage over what's happening, and people a lot of people just understand it instinctively.
+There is a tremendous amount of anger and rage over what's happening.

-You know, that this is not what they voted for.
+This is not what they voted for.

 This is not what they heard in the campaign trail.